 A lot of skin conditions exist which may bring about discoloration, inflammation or darkening of the natural layer that covers the human body.
-Issues such as sun damage, acne scarring or flaring up of an eczema are all classified under a broad term known as “hyperpigmentation.”
+Issues such as sun damage, acne scarring, or flaring up of eczema are all classified under a broad term known as “hyperpigmentation.”

-However, another lesser known type of skin condition that presently affects over five million Americans is melasma.
-This pigmentary condition which mostly affects the womenfolk is similar to general hyperpigmentation.
-Melasma, which is a form of skin discoloration that worsens by exposure to the sun, is believed to be triggered by ultra-violet exposure.
+However, another lesser-known type of skin condition that presently affects over five million Americans is melasma.
+This pigmentary condition which mostly affects the womenfolk, is similar to general hyperpigmentation.
+Melasma, a form of skin discoloration that worsens by exposure to the sun, is believed to be triggered by ultra-violet exposure.

-Hormonal influences also play another significant role in the development of this skin condition.
-This is evident by the upsurge of the use of oral contraceptives, pregnancies, birth control pills as well as other developmental therapies.
+Hormonal influences also play another significant role in developing this skin condition.
+This is evident by the upsurge in the use of oral contraceptives, pregnancies, birth control pills, and other developmental therapies.

-Melasma is generally difficult to treat; but thanks to technology and intense medical research, pigmentation removal is now possible with the use of laser treatment.
+Melasma is generally difficult to treat, but thanks to technology and intense medical research, pigmentation removal is now possible with laser treatment.

 How Does Laser Treatment For Pigmentation Removal Work?

-During the treatment or session, a laser is shone on the target area and the pigment absorbs the light and heat.
+A laser is used on the target area during the treatment or session, and the pigment absorbs the light and heat.
 When this happens, the spots begin to obliterate.
 The target area begins to peel and fade following the treatment.

 What Can Laser Treat?

 Laser (Light Amplification by Stimulated Emission of Radiation) is a high-intensity monochromatic or one-color coherent light that can be used to treat a variety of dermatologic conditions.
-But this depends on the pulse characteristics, the fluence of the laser that is used as well as the nature or type of condition it is used for.
+But this depends on the pulse characteristics, the fluence of the laser used, and the nature or type of condition it is used for.

 Do Laser Treatment Work for Pigmentation Removal?

 Yes, laser treatment can be used for pigmentation removal or for getting rid of melasma.
 However, it may not produce permanent results.
 According to recent studies, using laser therapy as the primary option for treating melasma yields little to no improvement.
-The use of a laser may aggravate some types of melasma instead of mitigating it. before you consider using lasers for treating melasma, consult your doctor.
+Using a laser may aggravate some types of melasma instead of mitigating it.
+Before you consider using lasers for treating melasma, consult your doctor (or injection-certified pharmacists).

 Are Laser Treatments for Pigmentation Removal Expensive?